axio-project/.github/profile/README.md

 ### Current Modules

-For interested developers, we seperately maintain each feature/function of axio within an individual repository with basic testing (e.g., running with network load testers).
-This helps quickly develop each feature/function independently without being master of the whole system.
-When being stable, we will integrate them into axio-host or axio-dpu for real-world applications.
-We list these sub-repos as follows:

 | Axio Component         | Module        | Description                                               | Status                                     |
 |------------------------|---------------|-----------------------------------------------------------|--------------------------------------------|
 | **Runtime**            | `CEIO`        | Cache-efficient, DPU-driven I/O runtime                   | ✅ Accepted at SIGCOMM'25<br>🛠️ Pending integration |